We take a look at some of the the best ways to reheat prime rib to maintain its succulent flavor without drying it out.

 - To lock in more flavor, you may choose to add some leftover meat juices as this will add more moisture.

-Reheating the meat
+Reheating the Meat

 Ideally, using the microwave should be a last resort and only really opted for if you are restricted on the time that you have available.